-Open to all interested students, this full year class provides a general understanding of the elements and principles of design and how they are used in the art making process to build a foundation for more advanced art study.
-Students will study a wide range of two-dimensional and three-dimensional art, including drawing, painting, sculpture, print making and art history.
-The variety of art media, techniques, and concepts prepare students for more advanced study.
-Required: successfully maintain homework assignments in sketchbook or journal.
+Open to all interested students, this full year course provides a foundation in a wide variety of art media and prepares the student for more advanced study (2-D).
+Art I is a required prerequisite course to Art II and advanced level art courses.
+The course provides a general understanding of the elements of art and principles of design and how they are used in the art making process.
+Students will study a wide range of two-dimensional art, including drawing, painting, and other art mediums.
+Required: Successfully maintain a sketchbook for possible inclusion of homework, class notes, and studies completed in class.